 Of course, these home remodeling costs are just estimates.
 Your project cost will vary based on many factors including in which region of the country your home resides.

 But what should immediately stand out to you is the wide margin in price involved with some of these projects.
 Before you know it, what planned to be a $20,000 kitchen remodel could quickly balloon to $54,000.
 If you weren’t planning ahead and chose to take out debt to finance it, you could be left paying off that kitchen remodel bill for years.

 Take your time with home remodeling projects and weigh the cost.
 Always make sure to get multiple estimates.
 According to the pros at Art Construction, as many as “three or four contractors should be called to the property to inspect and estimate.”
 Not everything has to be done at once.
 We all want our houses to look good but we don’t need to go overboard and break the bank to do it.

 Questions: We had an orange bathroom – What one thing just “had to go” when you moved into your home?
-What’s been the biggest home remodel project you’ve completed?
+What was the biggest home remodel project you completed?
 How have you financed your projects?
 Did one project turn out to be more than you expected?
 Would you ever spend $54,000+ to completely remodel a kitchen?